georgemuriithi/tesla-stock-price-pred/README.md

     <img alt="License" src="https://img.shields.io/github/license/georgemuriithi/tesla-stock-price-pred.svg?color=blue&cachedrop">
 </a>

-Tesla’s stock price was predicted over some months using an LSTM model.
+Tesla’s stock price was predicted over some months using an LSTM (Long Short-Term Memory) model.
 Tweets about Tesla were used to improve prediction accuracy.

 First, the stock price was predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
 Then, tweets about Tesla were cleaned and their daily average sentiment scores were computed using **TextBlob.** Lastly, the daily average sentiment scores were added as a feature in the LSTM model and used for prediction.